katcipis/sophia/notes/async-vs-sync.md

-which operations are safe to retry, for how long, etc. It ends up being harder to have a cohesive view of these invariants, because instead of the services being responsible for this it is delegated to the communication channel.
-So part of your domain is on the service responsible for solving that problem and part of it is defined on some YAML configuration of a broker/service mesh/etc. Of course not all meshes/brokers are born the same, but I digress.
+which operations are safe to retry, for how long, etc. It ends up being harder to have a cohesive view of these invariants, because instead of the services being responsible for this it is delegated to the communication channel/mesh/broker.
+So part of your domain is on the service responsible for solving that problem and part of it is defined on some YAML configuration of a broker/service mesh/etc. Of course not all meshes/brokers are born the same, but I digress, most of the complex logic I see these days are on meshes and not message brokers and the focus here should be on the brokers/async modeling (they are not related, most meshes "add resiliency" on top of sync interactions).

-Going back to the async/queue model, the code itself is also harder, on the client side, why ? well you need to send something on a queue and now you have to find a way to wait for an answer which will involve waiting for an answer on a different queue (hopefully ?) and now you need some polling.
+Going back to the async/queue model, the code itself is also harder on the client side, why ? well you need to send something on a queue and now you have to find a way to wait for an answer which will involve waiting for an answer on a different queue (hopefully ?) and now you need some polling.

 The exception here would be if you can just fire and forget, but then you probably have an event, and events can be pretty useful in distributed systems.
 That would be a perfectly good use of a pubsub broker or a streaming system.
-But lets go back to simple request/response systems being modeled as async/brokered systems.
+But lets go back to simple request/response systems being modeled as async/brokered systems because that will make them automatically better/more resilient.

 Now think about request/response, it is literally one line, you send a request and get answer right away.
 You can't beat request/response/RPC because nothing